-6. Assessing effectiveness
+7. Assessing effectiveness

-Tullow monitors the effectiveness of its efforts to combat Modern Slavery through multiple mechanisms, including Tullow's Board, Safety and Sustainability Committee oversight, Key Performance Indicators (KPIs), Supplier due diligence processes and audits.
+Tullow monitors the effectiveness of its efforts to combat modern slavery through multiple mechanisms, including Tullow's Board, Safety and Sustainability Committee oversight, Key Performance Indicators ('KPIs'), supplier due diligence processes and audits.

-An internal cross-functional Human Rights Working Group (Working Group), formed in 2022, monitors and manages Human Rights issues from diverse perspectives.
+An internal cross-functional Human Rights Working Group ('Working Group'), formed in 2022, monitors and manages human rights issues from diverse perspectives.
 The Working Group provides us with the opportunity to take a company-wide approach to monitoring the effectiveness of our programs.
-The Working Group includes members from legal, supply chain, human resources, environment, health, and safety, ethics and compliance, internal audit, and sustainability management functions.
+The Working Group includes members from legal, supply chain, human resources, environment, health, and safety, ethics and compliance, internal audit, social performance and sustainability management functions.

-To further enhance our approach to monitoring effectiveness through the Working Group, in 2023, we carried out a Human Rights saliency assessment which identified eight salient issues.
-Our prioritised salient Human Rights issues include labour rights.
-Action plans have been developed for five of the salient issues.
+To enhance our approach to monitoring effectiveness through the Working Group, in 2023, we conducted a human rights saliency assessment which identified eight salient issues.
+Action plans have been developed for five of the salient issues, and in 2024 the Working Group continued to track implementation progress.
 Our efforts in supply chain build on the labour rights salient issue action plan, by focusing on eliminating forced labour and child labour, non-discrimination, and safe and healthy working conditions.
-We also formalised our Human Rights framework and roadmap, as well as the Terms of Reference for the Working Group.
-Our new Human Rights roadmap commits us to working to mitigate Human Rights in eight areas in line with the United Nations Guiding Principles on Business and Human Rights (UNGP) and other frameworks that we support.
+A summary of the progress made in managing the salient issue action plans has been disclosed in Tullow's 2024 sustainability report.

 The Working Group standing agenda includes a performance update and a broader review of recent due diligence activities, the effectiveness of our programs and the support being provided to better facilitate the integration of modern slavery controls in our business planning processes across the Group.
-The Working Group met five times in 2023 with key agenda items including:
+The Working Group met four times in 2024 with key agenda items including reviews of:

+- external human rights trends;

-- · External Human Rights trends. - Reviews of Human Rights grievances and risks. - Reviews of salient Human Rights issue action plans, including the labour rights action plan which has actions to manage modern slavery risks in our supply chain.
+- human rights grievances and risks and;

+- salient human rights issue action plans, including the labour rights action plan.